 - Carefully pour out all but a tablespoon or two of the bacon grease from the skillet.
 Reheat skillet over medium – medium high flame.
 Using a spatula or your hands, carefully move the potato cakes into the skillet at least 2 inches apart.
 Add the slices of turkey between and/or around the cakes.
 Let cook until everything is quite brown on one side; turn.
 Sprinkle other side of potato cakes with a bit more of the Wondra or regular flour and cook until everything is browned and crispy.

-- ASSEMBLY: For each breakfast stack, place a half buttered English muffin on a dinner plate.
+- ASSEMBLY: For each breakfast stack, place a half buttered grilled roll or English muffin on a dinner plate.
 Top with a potato cake.
 Lay two pieces of bacon crosswise on the cake making an “X”.
 Add two pieces of the turkey, top with an egg, and drizzle with warm cheese sauce.
 Garnish with extra grated cheese and a last grind or two of black pepper.
 Serve with a small ladle of cranberry sauce.
-If you like, serve the remainder of the cheese sauce is a small pitcher at the table.
+If you like, serve the remainder of the cheese sauce in a small pitcher at the table.